DineshKumawat1608/end-to-end-sales-analytics-pipeline/README.md

 - **Trend Analysis**: Analyze change-over-time and cumulative trends to evaluate sales performance and seasonality.
 - **Performance Analysis**: Identify top and bottom customers and products using ranking and magnitude analysis.
 - **Advanced Analysis**: Conduct part-to-whole analysis and segmentation to understand customer and product contribution.
-- **Reporting**: Convert analytical insights into customer, product, and sales performance dashboards.
+- **Reporting**: Convert analytical insights into BI-ready datasets and customer and product dashboards.

 ---